 - A list of your medications with details about dosage and side effects.

-The Ortiz Law Firm is an experienced disability insurance law firm that can help you through the appeals process and with lawsuits.
-The Ortiz Law Firm only gets paid if you win.
-You can seek help without worrying about upfront costs or unexpected bills.
+That is a lot of information to gather alone, but the Ortiz Law Firm is a national disability law firm that can help you through the administrative appeal process and, if necessary, with filing a lawsuit against your insurance company.
+We only gets paid if you win, so you can seek help without worrying about upfront costs or unexpected bills.

 Our expert team will focus on your case so you can focus on your illness.

-The Ortiz Law Firm has successfully represented people in disability cases across the United States.
-To see how we can help you win your long term disability case, call us at (888) 321- 8131.
+We have successfully represented people in disability cases across the United States.
+To see how we can help you win your long-term disability case, call us at (888) 321- 8131.

 Leave a Reply